Large-scale peculiar velocities in the universe: Theoretical framework

 \subsection{Covariant spacetime splitting}

-The covariant approach utilises a local 1+3 splitting of the spacetime into time and 3-dimensional space.
+The covariant formalism dates back to the 1950s (e.g.~see~\cite{1955ZA.....38...95H,1957ZA.....43..161R}) and has since been used in numerous studies by many authors (see~\cite{2008PhR...465...61T,2012reco.book.....E} for recent reviews with more details and references).
+The approach utilises a local 1+3 splitting of the spacetime into time and 3-dimensional space.
 This is achieved by introducing a group of observers, ``living'' along timelike worldlines with their associated 3-spaces orthogonal to them.
 Instead of using the metric tensor, the covariant formalism employs the Ricci and the Bianchi identities, together with the Einstein field equations~\cite{2008PhR...465...61T,2012reco.book.....E}.

-Consider a group of observers with 4-velocity $u_a={\rm d}x^a/{\rm d}\tau$, where $\{x^a\}$ are their (generalised) coordinates and $\tau$ their proper time, so that $u_au^a=-1$.\footnote{We adopt spacetimes with metric ($g_{ab}$) of signature ($-,\,+,\,+,\,+$) and use geometrised units with $c=1=8\pi G$, unless stated otherwise.
-Also, Latin indices take their values between $0$ and $3$, while their Greek counterparts run from $1$ to $3$.} The $u_a$-field determines the observers' temporal direction and introduces a local 1+3 ``threading'' of the spacetime into time and 3-D space.
+Consider a group of observers with 4-velocity $u^a={\rm d}x^a/{\rm d}\tau$, where $\{x^a\}$ are their (generalised) coordinates and $\tau$ their proper time, so that $u_au^a=-1$.
+The $u_a$-field determines the observers' temporal direction and introduces a local 1+3 ``threading'' of the spacetime into time and 3-D space.
 Then, the tensor $h_{ab}=g_{ab}+u_au_b$ projects into the observers' instantaneous rest space and also acts as the 3-D metric.
 Note that the projector is symmetric, spacelike and also satisfies the constraints $h_a{}^a=3$ and $h_{ac}h^c{}_b=h_{ab}$.

 Using $u_a$ and $h_{ab}$, the temporal and spatial covariant derivatives of a general tensor field $S_{ab\cdots}{}^{cd\cdots}$, relative to the aforementioned observers, are respectively given by